gdisf/teaching-materials/README.md

 [Gulp.js](https://github.com/gulpjs/gulp) is used here to compile Sass, build the site, deploy it locally and to production, and watch for changes, among other tasks.
 You can use this repo without using Gulp.
 But if you want to use it, you'll need to install Node, and then install Gulp globally (via [npm](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md_)) as well as in your project.
 See [the Gulp project repo](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) for instructions on installation and use.

 ####Deploying to GitHub pages with Gulp
 Gulp compiles to a build folder.
 That build folder is deployed to GitHub pages as a subtree, not a separate repository.
 See [this gist](https://gist.github.com/amygori/9dbab4c6382cac2c8052) for instructions on how to deploy a subfolder to the gh-pages branch.
+The essential difference is that instead of the usual ```git push origin gh-pages``` you need to run ```git subtree push --prefix build origin gh-pages``` where ```build``` is the name of the folder that Gulp compiles to.

 ### Theme customization